 St David’s Day at Bala Lake Railway

-St David’s Day at Bala Lake Railway is on Sunday 26th February.
+Everyone else qualifies for a discount on full return tickets.
 For more details on this beautiful stretch of track, go here.
 RAILWAY

 Croeso Swansea

-Croeso is a two-day festival celebrating all things Welsh held in Swansea’s city centre on Friday 24th and Saturday 25th February.
+Croeso is a festival celebrating all things Welsh held in Swansea’s city centre on Friday 28th February February to Saturday 1st March.
 This year’s event will feature the best of local Welsh culture including…….

 • Food and drink